 Video as a means of communication is becoming more and more common for all sizes of companies.
-Smartphones, drones and Social Medias makes it very easy for everyone to produce and publish videos, and it makes it possible for companies to act in a much more agile manner and reach a much larger audience than they were able to do in the past - especially if they use eLearning creation authoring software.
+Smartphones, drones, and Social Media make it very easy for everyone to produce and publish videos, and it makes it possible for companies to act in a much more agile manner and reach a much larger audience than they were able to do in the past - especially if they use eLearning creation authoring software.

-Preparation and quality is still important Before creating your first videos, there are a couple of considerations and preparations you should do.
-Since our specialty is micro-learning which companies publish for customers, the user of products, partners or employees, the focus of this article are the preparations for that purpose.
+Before creating your first videos, there are a couple of considerations and preparations you should do.
+Since our specialty is micro-learning which companies publish for customers, the user of products, partners, or employees, the focus of this article is the preparations for that purpose.
 But the same "rules" can of course generally be applied for other purposes.

 #1 The duration of each video should be short